bryce-marshall/firebase-bridge/packages/auth-context/assets/README.md

 The central **identity and environment manager** for all handler invocations.

 - `options: AuthManagerOptions` — defines environmental defaults (clock, app name, project ID, etc.).
-- `register(key: string, identity?: IdentityConstructor): void` — registers a named identity. **Keys must be registered before use**; using an unregistered key will throw an error.
+- `register(key: string, identity?: IdentityConstructor): string` — registers a named identity. **Keys must be registered before use**; using an unregistered key will throw an error.
+Returns the uid of the registered user.
 - `https.v1` — exposes v1-compatible `onCall()` and `onRequest()` methods.
 - `https.v2` — exposes v2-compatible `onCall()` and `onRequest()` methods.